 When you are trying to decide between occupational therapy career options, it’s important to look at what you will be doing in certain roles and compare: OT vs OTA.
 You will want to learn about your day-to-day tasks, the people you will work with and the education you will need before you can begin your career.
 If you are looking at the OTA outlook and considering an occupational therapy assistant career, you will want to learn more about who you will work with, including the different patients you’ll work with and coworkers.

 Working as an occupational therapy assistant requires the ability to work with a team.
 Not only do you work with your patient, but you will work closely with an occupational therapist to develop and carry out treatment plans (also known as OT intervention plans).
 Our guest blogger shares some information on the relationship between an occupational therapist and an occupational therapy assistant.

 Many occupational therapists, upon graduating from occupational therapy school, have to supervise a certified occupational therapy assistant (COTA) working at their facility.
-This experience can be daunting to some, however if built on communication and realistic expectations it can be a less stressful situation.
-First let’s start about the legal and professional differences in the expectations at an OT vs. OTA.
+This experience can be daunting to some, however, if built on communication and realistic expectations it can be a less stressful situation.
+First, let’s start with the legal and professional differences in the expectations at an OT vs. OTA.

 OT vs OTA: The Main Difference

 Occupational therapists spend four years completing a masters-level education, whereas you can become a COTA by completing a two-year associate’s degree.
 Occupational therapists are involved in all of the evaluation and setting goals for patients, and certified occupational therapy assistants use the information gleaned from the evaluation and goals of the treatment plan.
 At some facilities, the certified OTA may have a greater caseload than the OT due to the extra paperwork required of the occupational therapist.
 A COTA has to have their daily notes signed by an OT, whereas OTs do not have to have a cosigner.

 COTAs and OTs Working Together